DGNNFlow: A Streaming Dataflow Architecture for Real-Time Edge-based Dynamic GNN Inference in HL-LHC Trigger Systems: Proposed Hardware Architecture - DGNNFlow

+Results from partial message aggregation are expanded to the full set of destination nodes and streamed to MP-to-NT adapter.

-\subsubsection{Node Embedding Broadcast}
+\subsection{Node Embedding Broadcast}

-To resolve data dependencies in edge-based dynamic GNN dataflow, we introduce Node Embedding Broadcast streaming module, where node embeddings are replicated once and broadcast to all MP Units in parallel.
-Each MP Unit listens to broadcast and selectively captures only embeddings associated with the assigned source nodes.
-This broadcasting approach fits naturally into streaming hardware model since it eliminates the need for irregular memory access to embedding matrix for target embeddings.
-Node Embedding Broadcast's flow is shown in Algorithm~\ref{algo:nodeembedding}.
+To alleviate data dependencies in edge-based dynamic GNN dataflow, we introduce Node Embedding Broadcast streaming module with overall workflow as described in Algorithm~\ref{algo:nodeembedding}.
+This broadcasting approach fits naturally into streaming hardware model since it eliminates the need for irregular memory access to embedding matrix for target node embeddings.

+Node Embedding Broadcast streaming module broadcasts each node embedding simultaneously to parallel FIFOs, where Enhanced MP Unit can receive its own copy of the node embeddings and independently select only target node embeddings with matching source nodes.
+Specifically, we perform dataflow pipelining throughout broadcast and MP units for concurrent tasks' execution and loop unrolling on the embedding broadcast loop for simultaneous streaming into multiple independent FIFOs, preventing serialization bottlenecks.

-To fully reinforce our approach, we also consider possible alternative designs with comparison of these designs' functionalities and trade-offs: \begin{itemize} \item Full Replication: Each MP Unit locally stores the entire node embedding matrix.
-This requires multiple duplications of node embedding matrix, high memory usage, poor scalability for large graphs. \item Multicast Bus: A specialized bus selectively pushes destination node embeddings to MP Units.
-This causes complex control, routing congestion, scalability bottleneck. \item Node Embedding Broadcast (our approach): All node embeddings are broadcast and selectively captured by MP Units.
-This only requires single duplication of node embedding buffer to stream embeddings. \end{itemize}
+To fully reinforce our approach, we also consider possible alternative designs with their functionalities and trade-offs: \begin{itemize} \item Full Replication: Each MP Unit locally stores the entire node embedding matrix.
+This approach requires multiple duplications of node embedding matrix, high memory usage, and poor scalability for large graphs. \item Selectively Multicast Bus: A specialized bus selectively pushes destination node embeddings to MP Units.
+This approach incurs complex control, routing congestion, and scalability bottleneck. \end{itemize}

 Node Embedding Broadcast supports three crucial features.
-First, as explained above, the broadcast stream can be filtered in each MP Unit based on its assigned target nodes, avoiding redundant storage of entire node embedding matrix per MP Unit or complex selection of node embeddings to send to each MP Unit.
-Second, all node embeddings can be transmitted across processing units in deterministic manner.
+First, by broadcasting all node embeddings and offloading dynamic filtering of target nodes to multiple Enhanced MP Units, it prevents issues of alternative approaches, including complex control in single multicast bus (in Selectively Multicast Bus) or redundant local storage of entire node embedding matrix per MP Unit (in Full Replication), and allows for more efficient workload balancing between Node Embedding Broadcast and Enhanced MP Units.
+Second, all node embeddings can be transmitted across Enhanced MP Units in deterministic manner.
 Third, the design naturally accommodates graphs with varying degrees of sparsity and maintains efficiency with growth in graph size.